azsk/DevOpsKit/Contributing.md

 	2. Rationale behind the control.
 	3. Recommendation to be followed  to fix control.
 	4. Define level(TCP/Best Practice/Information) and severity(Critical/High/Medium/Low) of the control.
 	5. Can control be validated using Azure cmdlet or API.
 Based on this control can be added as a **Manual or Automated** control.
-The control you are thinking to add may be Manual or Automated control, based upon that you can go through the below given description to add Manual or Automated control.
+The control you are thinking to add may be Manual or Automated control, based upon that you can go through the below given description to add **manual** or **automated** control.

 **Add manual control**</br>
 Adding manual control is as easy as updating Policy Json.
 Follow below steps to add manual control</br>
-**a.** Open Policy config of Azure Service by navigating to path: "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"</vr>
+**a.** Open Policy config of Azure Service by navigating to path: "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"</br>
 **b.** Add entry under Controls section.
-Sample shown below
+Sample is shown below:
 ```
 {
    "ControlID": "Azure_<FeatureName>_<ControlTypeAcronym>_ControlShortName",